Sponsored content

 1. Start early and think small

 In the same way, it’s best to avoid tackling the whole house in one go.
 Aside from being overwhelming, taking on too much can be counterproductive.
-How often have you looked at a task, not known where to start, and put it off until a later date as a result?
+How often have you looked at a task, not known where to start, and put it off until later as a result?

 2. Practise acceptance